moonsdust/spotify/README.md

-# Analysis of top songs before, during, and after 2020 and their popularity as determined by Spotify
+# Analysis of the relationship between the characteristics of top songs before, during, and after 2020 and their popularity

 ## Overview